infinity.pop3¶

 - msgNum:

-, optionalThe number of the message to examine.
+number, optionalThe number of the message to examine.

 Return type: number